maniospas/Blombly/docs/basics/iterables.md

 ## Maps

-Maps contain match struct or non-error primitive keys to values.
+Maps associate struct or non-error primitive keys to values.
 Set their elements or provide an iterable of `(key, value)` pairs, that is, a list of two elements.
 For keys, numbers and strings are considered the same based on their value, whereas other data match only specific objects.